Minimalistic Unsupervised Learning with the Sparse Manifold Transform: Empirical Results

 {\bf Visualization.} For a better understanding, we provide a visualization of the patch embedding space with the 1-sparse feature in Figure~\ref{fig:dictionary_knn}.
 Given a dictionary $D$, each dictionary element is an image patch in the whitened space.
 For a dictionary element shown in the red box, we can visualize its nearest neighbors, measured by cosine similarity, in the embedding space.
 All the image patches are unwhitened before visualization, where the detail is left to the Appendix~\ref{app:whitening}.
 In Figure~\ref{fig:dictionary_knn}, we can see that the nearest neighbors are all semantically similar. a) is a slightly curved stroke of a digit in MNIST. b) shows the patch of the center of a digit ``4''. c) shows a part of a ``wheel'' of a car in CIFAR. d) shows a part of ``animal face''.
 These results are similar to the 2D results shown in Figure~\ref{fig:manifold_disentanglement}.
-The sparse feature respects the locality in the data space and provides a support for the representation transform and spectral embedding, assigning similar values to similar points on the support.
-Overall the representation transform brings similar points in the data space closer in the representation space.
+Overall, the representation transform brings similar points in the data space closer in the representation space.
+Additional visualization for SMT on CIFAR-10 dataset is in Appendix~\ref{app:vis}.